 The former West Virginia State Penitentiary at Moundsville, West Virginia, in Marshall County, was a castellated gothic-style prison in operation from 1876 until 1995.
 It is now a tourist attraction popular with historians and paranormal enthusiasts.

 In 1863, West Virginia had only just seceded from Virginia and suffered a shortage of public institutions, including prisons.
 Governor Arthur I. Boreman lobbied the Legislature for a penitentiary but was repeatedly denied.
-It directed him instead to send prisoners out of the state and to county jails, which turned out to be inadequate as well.
+It directed him instead to send prisoners out of the state and to county jails, which was also inadequate.

 After nine inmates escaped in 1865, the press took up the cause, and in 1866 the Legislature approved the purchase of 10 acres just outside Moundsville and approximately 12 miles south of Wheeling, then the state capital.